 Subject Description: The legal regulation of collective relations between employers and employees under the Workplace Relations Act 1996 (Cth) and the Industrial Relations Act 1996 (NSW).
 Topics include: constitutional requirements; parties to an industrial dispute; powers of industrial tribunals (including natural justice); processes of award making and variation; collective bargaining and certified agreements; Australian Workplace Agreements; legal regulation of trade unions; liability for industrial action.

 LLB9334 Environmental Law

+8cp

-Spring Wollongong Credit Points: 8 On Campus
+Spring Wollongong On Campus

+Contact Hours: 2 hr seminar per week

+Pre-requisites: LLB9100

-Assessment: Take-home assignment, research essay, class
+Assessment: assignment, research essay, class participation,

+examination

+Subject Description: The goal of this subject is to enable candidates to develop a basic, critical understanding of the law in relation to environmental management in Australia, with particular emphasis on NSW, including the limitations of legal instruments in achieving environmental management and

+policy objectives.